lambdaclass/mina_bridge/README.md

 If the Aligned Service Manager call returns true, this means that a Mina Proof of State of some candidate state (whose hash is known by the contract), checked against the Bridge’s tip state (consensus checking), was verified.
 Then this candidate state is now the tip state, and so its hash is stored in the contract.

+The contract is deployed by a `contract_deployer` crate with an initial state that is the eleventh state from the Mina node [transition frontier’s](#transition-frontier) tip.

+The `contract_deployer` asks the Mina node for the eleventh state and deploys the contract using that state as the initial one, assuming it is valid.

 #### Gas cost

 Currently the cost of the “update tip” transaction is in between 100k and 150k gas, a big part of it being the calldata cost of sending both states data in the public inputs of the Mina Proof of State.
 The cost could be decreased to <100k by modifying the definition of a Mina Proof of State; sending the state data as proof data instead of public inputs.
 At the current phase of the project this is not a priority so this change wasn’t done yet.

 ## Aligned’s Mina Proof of State verifier